Yuvalbet/Graph/README.md

 The `Graph` class represents a weighted graph.
 It allows you to:
 - Add and remove edges between nodes.
 - Traverse the graph using BFS and DFS algorithms.
-- Find the Minimum Spanning Tree (MST) using Kruskal's and Prim's algorithms.

 ## Graph Algorithms Implementations